Chronic cough

 How is chronic cough diagnosed?

-To give a diagnosis of chronic cough, your doctor will normally need to ask you questions about your cough, such as when do you first cough in the morning?
-Do you experience any other symptoms?
+To give a diagnosis of chronic cough, your doctor will normally need to ask you questions about your cough, such as:

 How is chronic cough treated?

 Several trials of new drugs are currently underway drugs specifically targeting the nerves which cause the sensation of irritation.
-Results of these trials are encouraging, and one of these drugs, gefapixant, has been submitted to the regulators for approval.

 Are there any other ways I can manage my symptoms?

 As cough varies from person to person, individuals tend to find different ways of managing their cough that work for them.
 If you are overweight, losing even a small amount of weight can help to reduce the severity of coughing symptoms.
-Studies have shown that specialised speech therapy sessions can also be effective in managing cough.
+Studies have shown that specialised speech therapy sessions can also be highly effective in managing cough.

 Below are some techniques that people with chronic cough use to manage their symptoms.